Feature request #3806

 I can set a big symbol (ex: for a point layer) and then identify the features even if not clicking in the center of the symbol (even not clicking on the symbol at all), it is enough to change the "search radius for identifying and displaying map tips" parameter.

-#5 Updated by Alister Hood about 6 years ago
+#5 Updated by Alister Hood over 6 years ago

 Yes, as long as the search radius is bigger than the symbol.